ricsix19/PyShutdownUtility/README.md

 - Tkinter library (usually included with Python installations)

 ## Future changes
-- Implementing to other Operating Systems such as Linux and MacOS
+- Implementing to other Operating Systems such as Linux and MacOS [x]
+- Implementing separate UIs for different Operating Systems [x]
 # Keep in mind this project is still in work!!